The Bristal Assisted Living Blog

 Offering Emotional Support

-A diagnosis of Alzheimer’s disease or dementia impacts the individual as well as the entire family.
+A diagnosis of Alzheimer’s disease or other types of dementia impacts the individual as well as the entire family.
 Responding to shifting family dynamics, as well as uncertainty over the future, can evoke a wide range of emotions.

 The emergence of difficult behaviors such as aggression or wandering can blindside caregivers – leaving them feeling confused and unsure of how to respond.

-In addition to supporting families as they identify and process their emotions, social workers help normalize the process of caregiving for someone with Alzheimer’s or dementia.
+In addition to supporting families as they identify and process their emotions, social workers can help normalize the role of caregiving for someone living with Alzheimer’s or other types of dementia.

 Assisting With Locating Resources